 A: The hours of operation for the Child Protection Division are 8:30 a.m. until 4:30 p.m.
 Monday through Friday, excluding Court Holidays.

 Q: What types of cases are heard in the Child Protection Division?

-*Please note, Child Support cases are NOT heard in the Child Protection Division.
-For information regarding Child Support matters, please call the Child Support Division of the Clerk of the Circuit Court at (312)345-4188.
+Note: Child support cases are NOT heard in the Child Protection Division.
+For information regarding child support matters, please call the Child Support Division of the Clerk of the Circuit Court at (312)345-4188.

 Q: What are the responsiblities of the Clerk of the Circuit Court of Cook County?

 A: The Clerk of the Circuit Court is, by law, the official keeper of records for all judicial matters brought into the Circuit Court of Cook County.
 Pursuant to the Clerk's capacity as the keeper of the records, the Clerk cannot provide legal advice.

 Q: Where can an Order of Protection be obtained?